 Each arrow represents a flow of information.
 Solid arrows are what I consider to be the most important flows.

-A couple modules do a lot of work for us, but are easier to understand: The sensory inputs provide everything we sense, including vision, taste, temperature, pressure, and so on.
+A couple of the modules do a lot of work but are relatively easy to understand: The sensory inputs provide everything we sense, including vision, taste, temperature, pressure, and so on.
 I’m letting this module perform some work as well, since (for example) our vision system quickly provides us some analysis of what we see, so that we tend to perceive visual objects (“face”) rather than a raw image (“pixels of a face”).
 The other somewhat-simple module is the motor control which we can think of as receiving a conceptual vector (for example, “scratch left ear”); it can do some processing to translate that high-level command into a series of individual muscle commands.
 When you memorize a piano song well enough, it feels as if your fingers know the song better than you do, and I believe that indicates some kind of learning has happened within the motor control module.

 The action model has already been introduced.
 I’ve included within it a language encoder, which translates incoming signals — seeing written words, hearing spoken words, seeing sign language — converting those into a vector space understood by the system.
 Since I’m imagining an action model can be a slight generalization of a language model, I’m expecting that such an action model could naturally incorporate within itself a way to standardize lexical concepts into consistent vectors.
 Similarly, the language decoder is good at converting those conceptual vectors back out to lexical actions, such as speaking a sentence out loud, or writing something down.